LuaJIT/LuaJIT-test-cleanup/test/README.md

 ## Running the test suite ##

-To run the default test suite, run `test.lua` using the Lua interpreter you wish to test, for example:
+To run the default test suite, run `build.sh` (\*nix) or `build.bat` (Windows, run from a Visual Studio command prompt) with the directory containing the include directories of the Lua interpreter to be tested.
+Then run `test.lua` using the Lua interpreter you wish to test, for example:

+    $ ./build.sh ~/luajit-2.0/src
     $ ~/luajit-2.0/src/luajit test.lua

+You don't need to rerun `build.sh` or `build.bat` unless you change one of the C or C++ source files in `src/`.

 If the test suite passes, the final line printed to stdout will be `NNN passed`, and the exit code of the process will be zero.
 If any tests